 3. SSTP (Secure Socket Tunneling Protocol)

-SSTP is one of the more recent VPN protocols.
+SSTP is one of the more recent protocols.
 Unlike PPTP and L2TP, this protocol only has native support for Windows, although there is nascent support for Linux and MacOS.
 Like its predecessors, SSTP also has some security problem.
 However, its strength lies in its immunity to VPN blocking and it is able to bypass most forms of restriction.

 SSTP is measurably slower than both PPTP and L2TP, and its security features are nothing to write home about either.
 So, nothing special to see here.